rshtml/rshtml/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve Taggy.
+Feel free to open issues or submit pull requests to improve RsHtml.